**The call for 2023-2025 EDGE Fellowship applications is now OPEN**

 - Are a resident of a country in which the proposed focal species occurs.

-Applicants are strongly encouraged to discuss their projects with the EDGE team before applying, and we will be happy to provide feedback on draft applications 3 weeks before the deadline.
+Applicants are strongly encouraged to discuss their projects with the EDGE team before applying, and we will be happy to provide feedback on draft applications submitted at least 3 weeks before the deadline.

-The application deadline is 17:00 (GMT) 18th June 2018.
+The application is now open.
 All applications will be reviewed by a panel of experts.
-Successful applicants will be informed in September 2018.
+Applicants will be informed in October 2022 of the decision.